byterubpay/byterub-site/_posts/2018-09-24-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-09-24.md

 **\<sarang>** and is a statement about our intent to do honest work
 **\<suraeNoether>** so my question to the community is simple: what do we want to see in our ethics policy?
 **\<sarang>** I think the biggest thing is disclosure of funding specifically tailored around research/dev for ByteRub
-**\<sarang>** e.g. "Sarang Noether receives ByteRub community funding, paid in XMR, to do full-time R&D for the ByteRub Research Lab, a workgroup of the ByteRub Project"
+**\<sarang>** e.g. "Sarang Noether receives ByteRub community funding, paid in BTR, to do full-time R&D for the ByteRub Research Lab, a workgroup of the ByteRub Project"
 **\<suraeNoether>** i think MRL researchers should not go off and start their own coins while working at MRL, even if they do so fairly
 **\<sarang>** ehhhhh
 **\<sarang>** should it be that broad?